kernie66/homebridge-random-delay-switches/README.md

 Repetitions (total) | Corresponds to the `repeats` parameter.
 The switch will be turned Off during the motion activation, then turned On again for the number of repetition times.
 Restore default | Restores the configuration parameters to the default values from the configuration file.
 Time left of timer | The time left before the delay time is up.
 Decremented by the heartbeat value.
 Used to continue the delay after a restart, if the delay was active.
 Heartrate   | Internal heartbeat rate used e.g. to keep track of the time left of the timer.
 The heartbeat and the timers are not synced, so the time left may be off by up to the heartrate value.
 The default value of 15 s is recommended for most cases, unless the delay time is long.
+Corresponds to the `heartrate` parameter.
 Log Level   | Controls the amount of log entries in the Homebridge log.
 Set to 0 to only show warnings, if you feel your log is spammed.
 Default = 2.

 ## Advanced usage